123wowow123/PreFlopTrainer/readme.md

 ToDo:
-save db on exit or on image save delete file on duplicate uploads
+save db on exit or on image save
+DELETE file on duplicate uploads or upsert

+border around selected button
+disable buttons that are no possible

+add uploads folder on build